THE TROUBADOUR, WEST HOLLYWOOD, TWO WEEKS LATER

 Clap, clap, clap...

 “...The stage is blessed as a sovereign state from accountability.
 So every time I cast my name on the marquee pane, we celebrate the death of me.
+I mean, that’s why you’re paying me.
 Great cemetery with personality!”

-In a well-practiced move, Walter spun his heavy Les Paul back to his front, and pick-slid into a grand power chord which re-introduced the chorus:
+In a well-practiced move, he then spun his heavy Les Paul back to his front and pick-slid into a grand power chord which re-introduced the chorus:

 “Glory Hallelujah.
 Glory, glory friend!
 Glory Hallelujah, and I’m frying myself again.
 Lying to myself again!”

 The band then broke into a double-time chorus and the crowd went into a frenzy of not exactly moshing, but not exactly dancing.
-The dancefloor became a gigantic fun pit of crisscrossing bodies, many of whom were his most-dedicated fans made of mostly teenagers who called themselves “Quarkians”, distinguished by the bellbottoms they wore in emulation of Walter’s.
+The dancefloor became a gigantic fun pit of crisscrossing bodies, many of whom were “Quarkians”, Walter’s most-dedicated fans who were mostly teenagers who distinguished themselves by the bellbottoms they wore in emulation of his.

-While Walter’s bottom half was always seventies onstage, his top half was always nineties: a plaid flannel and shaggy, unkempt hair.
-The only wardrobe item that seemed to change was his ceaseless supply of nerdy science shirts.
-Tonight his shirt had a picture of the physicist Richard Feynman, with the caption “DICK!” underneath it.
+Onstage or off, other than when he used to dress up as Axl Rose, Walter’s bottom half was always seventies.
+And his top half, always nineties: a plaid flannel and shaggy, unkempt hair.
+The only wardrobe item that changed was his ceaseless supply of nerdy science shirts.
+Tonight, his shirt had a picture of the physicist Richard Feynman with the caption “DICK!” written underneath it.

 Grinding Minerva’s second to last chord over his strings, Walter took a full swinger before hitting the song’s stinger.
 A roar blew back at him from the crowd like wind from a blowhole.
-Just behind the blast, Amber clapped and smiled proudly, blowing him kisses from the merch booth she’d been dutifully managing since the start of their two-week tour of the Western states, the tour which had been key in taking Perfect Crime from local sensation to unsigned phenomenon.
-Because of this, Walter began calling her the band’s lucky charm.
+Just behind the blast, Amber clapped with a proud smile and blew him kisses from the merch booth she’d been dutifully managing ever since the West Coast tour, the tour which had been key in taking Perfect Crime from local sensation to unsigned phenomenon.
+Because of this, one of Walter’s pet names for Amber was lucky charm.